S

 The all-inclusive pricing sounds generous until you do the maths at scale.
 At 50,000 contacts, $699/mo is not cheap — and Drip bills based on the highest subscriber count during your billing period, not your count at the time of billing.
 If you run a promotion that temporarily inflates your list, you pay for the peak.

-The real value proposition is the Klaviyo comparison.
-At 10,000 contacts, Drip costs $154/mo versus Klaviyo at roughly $240/mo — that is 35-40% cheaper.
+The real value proposition versus Klaviyo is simpler than people think.
+At 10,000 contacts, Drip costs $154/mo versus Klaviyo at $150/mo (Email only) — nearly identical.
+At 25,000, it is $349/mo versus $400/mo — a modest 13% saving.
 A real-world example from our research: a supplements brand saved $200/mo switching from Klaviyo to Drip while maintaining 29% email revenue attribution.
 The catch is the support tier.
 Live chat support only unlocks from the $99/mo tier.
 At the entry $39/mo price, you get email-only support, Monday through Friday, 9am to 5pm Central Time.
 Free migration service is included at all tiers.

 Check Current Pricing